-Medicare Advantage plans are required to cover at least as much as Medicare parts A and B. Some cover additional services, such as dental and vision care.
+Medicare Advantage plans are required to cover at least as much as Medicare parts A and B. Some cover additional services, such as dental, hearing, and vision care.

 Keep in mind that you’re not obligated to remain with your Medicare plan choice if you find that it doesn’t suit you, if your needs change, or for any reason.

-You can opt for a different Medicare plan during open enrollment periods annually.
+You can opt for a different Medicare plan during open enrollment periods annually (October 15 to December 7).
 This will allow you to shift from original Medicare (parts A and B) to a Medicare Advantage plan or vice versa.